I'm still waiting on the details of this, but here we are in the middle of the confirmation hearings for Judge Roberts.

 All that is implied, not stated.

-The spokesman for FEMA, David Passey said the state of Louisiana asked to take over body recovery last week.
+The spokesman for FEMA, David Passy, said the state of Louisiana asked to take over body recovery last week.

-Now we have the Shreveport Times, a newspaper here, and uh it has more details on who's recovering the bodies.
+Now, we have the Shreveport Times, a newspaper here, and it has more details on who's recovering the bodies.

-Unwilling to wait on federal officials, state officials will contract directly with the company in charge of removing bodies from hurricane ravaged Southeast Louisiana, said Governor Blanco yesterday.
+Unwilling to wait on federal officials, state officials will contract directly with the company in charge of removing bodies from Hurricane Ravage Southeast Louisiana, said Governor Blanco yesterday.

-She said she recently spoke with FEMA and administration officials to convey her frustration uh regarding lack of urgency and the lack of uh respect involving the recovery of our people whose lives were lost as a result of Hurricane uh Katrina.
+She said she recently spoke with FEMA and administration officials to convey her frustration regarding lack of urgency and the lack of respect involving the recovery of our people whose lives were lost as a result of Hurricane Katrina.

-FEMA then entered into a verbal agreement with Kenyan International Emergency Services based in Houston.
+FEMA then entered into a verbal agreement with Kenyon International Emergency Services based in Houston.

-But talks of stalled between FEMA and Kenyon over terms for a written contract.
+But talks have stalled between FEMA and Kenyon over terms for a written contract.

-It wasn't clear yesterday why contract talks between Kenya uh Kenyon and FEMA broke down.
+It wasn't clear yesterday why contract talks between Kenyon and FEMA broke down.

 Officials at Kenyon did not return phone calls.

-Again, David Passi, the FEMA spokesman in Baton Rouge, said that Kenyan officials, for their own reasons, which I don't know, chose not to sign a contract with uh with FEMA.
+Again, David Passie, the FEMA spokesman in Baton Rouge, said that Kenyon officials, for their own reasons, which I don't know, chose not to sign a contract with FEMA.

-Uh but it doesn't appear to be that that is the case at all in in this.
+So Blanco apparently does, blames the administration, said they'd run the operation first, but it doesn't appear to be that that is the case at all in this.

-So once again, uh the she's he he's he's apparently clear here that the state said we're taking this over last week.
+So once again, this is apparently clear here that the state said, we're taking this over last week.

-Um and uh the state of uh uh body collection of bodies is not normally a FEMA responsibility.
+And the state of collection of bodies is not normally a FEMA responsibility.

-So once again, I think you have this hapless mayor trying to pass the buck uh using the same old heart strings and tugging the same old heart strings that have been tugged throughout the aftermath.
+So once again, I think you have this hapless mayor trying to pass the buck using the same old heartstrings and tugging the same old heartstrings that have been tugged throughout the aftermath.

-A uh Mr. Snerdley uh told me about this story, this next story uh before the program started today.
+Mr. Snerdley told me about this story, this next story, before the program started today.

-And he was he was just shaking his head in sort of mock outrage.
+And he was just shaking his head in sort of mock outrage.

 That's the latest flashpoint in a controversy that spread across the country.